lixueliang/Android-CFG/README.md

 # Android-CFG

-This project is to extract Control Flow Graphs (CFG) of the Andoird application source code.
+This project is to extract Control Flow Graphs (CFG) from the Andoird application apk.

 This project is written in Java.